 Interns will spend the remainder of their time writing songs, rehearsing music, and planning worship for a congregation in the urban context.

 Interns are expected to be active participants in the East End Fellowship and Church Hill community of Richmond, VA.
-They’ll engage in neighborhood events, build meaningful relationships through participation in weekly community groups, and mentor youth in the neighborhood.
+They’ll engage in neighborhood events and build meaningful relationships with EEF families and community members.

 Eligibility and Qualifications

 We are looking for enthusiastic applicants who will make the most of this unique opportunity!
 Applicants must be between the ages of 18 and 25.
 Hiring decisions are based on the applicant’s demonstrated interest and self-discipline, ability to live in Church Hill for eight weeks, past work/internship experience, extracurricular activities, and video or audio submission.
 Skill in at least one instrument (including voice) and demonstration of an aptitude for songwriting is crucial.
 Interns with the ability to sing are strongly encouraged to apply.
 Only serious and dedicated applicants should apply.

 - Reside in Church Hill for the duration of the 8-week internship.
 Interns will be provided housing with “host families”.
 Host families are usually members of the East End Fellowship worshiping community.

 - Engage in cultivating relationships with their host families, fellow interns, and the East End Fellowship worshiping community.

 - Complete all tasks as assigned by Program Director.

 - A car is not required, but interns are encouraged to bring a car if they are able.